-The five-year Capital Improvement Plan (CIP) identifies all projects planned or underway.
+The five-year Capital Investment Plan (CIP) identifies all projects planned or underway.
 The CIP provides a mechanism for tracking and managing project budgets and cash flows for five years into the future.
 Table V-1 shows planned spending on capitalized projects for the five-year time frame.
 Projects are associated with a program that fall under one of the businesses or under a category called "Infrastructure."

 Although funds for a project are included in the CIP, the project is not automatically authorized to proceed.
-Each project is reviewed and approved individually by the alliance Managing Members and must have the necessary permitting before proceeding.
+The alliance Managing Members review and approve each project individually.
+Projects must have the necessary permitting before proceeding.

 To achieve its goals, the alliance continues to invest in revenue-generating capital projects that support its businesses.
-Although the home ports are responsible for the general infrastructure in each respective county, the alliance may also invest in infrastructure projects that support the NWSA's maritime business, as well as increasing rail and road transit of cargo within boundaries between ports of Seattle and Tacoma.
+Although the home ports are responsible for the general infrastructure in each respective county, the alliance may also invest in infrastructure projects that support the NWSA's maritime business, as well as increasing rail and road transit of cargo within boundaries between the ports of Seattle and Tacoma.
 Often, these infrastructure projects are expensed versus capitalized due to accounting requirements.